Find a job you love and never work a day in your life! But is this easier said than done?

-- In order to get a promotion, ask what is expected of you and then work towards achieving those targets, skills, etc.
+- To get a promotion, ask what is expected of you and then work towards achieving those targets, skills, etc.

-- You should also work on acquiring as much information as possible about the company, to demonstrate that you operate like a senior employee, rather than junior.
+- You should also work on acquiring as much information as possible about the company, to demonstrate that you operate as a senior employee, rather than junior.

 Find out more below!